cryptoheini/cryptoheini.github.io/README.md

 Getting into crypto wild west is full of traps.
 I did some mistakes while learning and also friends showed the need of this list.
 Consider it as your drivers license for cryptos.
 For sure it will grow over time :)

 ## Handling cryptos
+This is a crucial point for me.
+Learn how to handle cryptos!
+It will help you alot while learning. **If you do a new step for first time make sure you test it with a small amount.**

 ### What you know
 When you were young you (hopefully) learned how to deal with money.
 You got a bank account and maybe as a birthday present someone sent some money to this bank account.
 If you want to buy something in a shop you go to the ATM to get some cash.
 Then you pick a item at a shop and go to the cashier.
 If you don't have the exact amount of the items' price you give a larger note and get the return.